-25: Attendance

-50: Nutrition and Exercise logs -month long assignment

-25: Fitness testing and Fitness swim

-50: Written Exams 2 @ 25 points each.
-Exams may be short essay, multiple choice, matching, or true/false.

-50: Swimming skills evaluation Points to be awarded at final swimming skill assessment.
+- 25: Attendance - 40: Nutrition and Exercise logs -month long assignment - 10: Fitness testing and Fitness swim - 25: Historical paper - 50: Written Exams 2 @ 25 points each.
+Exams may be short essay, multiple choice, matching, or true/false. - 50: Swimming skills evaluation Points to be awarded at final swimming skill assessment.
 Points will be shared among all swimming skills to be demonstrated.
 Final point breakdown to be determined.

 Quiz grades can be made up only by pre-arrangement.
-Individual grades on blackboard9.
+Individual grades on www.blackboard.ttu.edu